mmoskal/uf2-stm32f/README.md

 This repo was forked from https://github.com/PX4/Bootloader

-It contains small bits from https://github.com/devanlai/dapboot, mostly the WebUSB stuff that isn't yet used
+It contains small bits from https://github.com/devanlai/dapboot, mostly the WebUSB, that has been heavily modified though.

 The UF2 stuff was mostly lifted from https://github.com/Microsoft/uf2-samdx1 by way of (non-working) https://github.com/Microsoft/uf2-nrf5